Digitalist-Open-Cloud/Matomo-Plugin-RebelOIDC/README.md

 Login to Matomo with third party authentication services that provides Open ID Connect (OIDC).
 Check in [FAQ](docs/faq.md) for details on how to connect with your provider.

+## What is Rebel?

+Rebel is short for RebelMetrics.
+RebelMetrics is Matomo on super charged batteries from Digitalist Open Cloud, with pre-configured dashboards, SQL-lab and more.
+We offer 1 month free trial for organizations and companies.
+If you are interested, email us at <cloud@digitalist.com> to book a demo.

 ## Installation

 Install from Marketplace, or put the files from this repo in <MATOMO_INSTALLATION>/plugins/RebelOIDC and activate it.